mucciolo/coursera-scala/README.md

 # Scala studies

-Here you can find all of my Scala studies I did in the last years.
+Here you can find some Scala studies I did in the last years grouped by topic.